-(6) Cash surrender value of life insurance
+(7) Cash surrender value of life insurance

 The Clubs are the beneficiary of a life insurance policy of a board member.
-The face amount of the policy is approximately \$500,000 .The policy is recorded at its cash surrender value.
+The face amount of the policy is approximately \$500,000.
+The policy is recorded at its cash surrender value.
 Policy earnings and expenses are included in the accompanying consolidated statement of activities and change in net assets.

-(7) Long-term debt and capital leases
+(8) Long-term debt

-Long-term debt includes interest free notes payable to the City of Phoenix for various maintenance and improvement projects at branch locations.
-The principal balance of the notes is forgiven from the certificate of completion date (November 19, 2009, March 19, 2010, June 30, 2011, January 31, 2013, February 24, 2014, May 28, 2015, May 24, 2016, May 8, 2017, November 1, 2018 and September 3, 2020, respectively) over 10 years, at 20 percent per year over the last five years of the term of the notes, provided the properties are used exclusively for low and moderate income persons or eligible programs.
+Long-term debt includes interest free notes payable to the City of Phoenix, procured via the U.S. Department of HUD - CDBG, for various maintenance and Improvement projects at branch locations.
+The principal balance of the notes is forgiven from the certificate of completion date (January 31, 2013, February 24, 2014, May 28, 2015, May 24, 2016, May 8, 2017, November 1, 2018 and September 3, 2020, respectively) over 10 years, at 20 percent per year over the last five years of the term of the notes, provided the properties are used exclusively for low and moderate income persons or eligible programs.
 If the Clubs fail to comply with the grant restrictions, the Clubs will be required to repay the full amount of the notes on demand.
-At June 30, 2022, \$322,891 was outstanding under these notes.
+At June 30, 2023, \$264,899 was outstanding under these notes.

 During fiscal 2016, the Clubs obtained a \$300,000 line of credit which had a maturity date of July 1, 2020.
-The maturity date has been extended through October 1, 2023.
+The maturity date has been extended through October 1, 2024.
 Interest will be the indexed rate of the lender, which is their prime rate.
-The indexed rate was approximately 4.50% at June 30, 2022.
-No amounts are outstanding under this line of credit as of June 30, 2022.
+The indexed rate was approximately 4.50% at June 30, 2023.
+No amounts are outstanding under this line of credit as of June 30, 2023.